 See updated information on the income requirement.

-You can apply for family immigration permit renewal as "other family member".
+You can apply for a family immigration permit renewal as an "other family member".

 You must register the application on the Application Portal at least 7 days before your fiancé permit expires.

 Although UDI has previously granted you a fiancé permit to get married, you are responsible for checking with the Norwegian Tax Administration (Skatteetaten) if you need new and updated documents from your home country to be able to marry in Norway, for example, if you need an updated certificate of no Impediment to marriage.
 See the information about marrying in Norway (external website).